Lack of dredging in barrages causing flood-like situation | Devdiscourse

-West Bengal Chief Minister Mamata Banerjee on Tuesday said the lack of proper dredging in barrages was the cause of the flood-like situation in some parts of the state.
-If proper dredging was carried out in the barrages then they could have held more water, she said.
+West Bengal Chief Minister Mamata Banerjee on Tuesday said lack of proper dredging in barrages is causing the flood-like situation in some parts of the state.
+If proper dredging was carried out in the barrages they could have held more water, she said.

-Banerjee said she has sent her ministers in the affected districts like Murshidabad, Malda to supervise the situation there.
+Banerjee said ministers have been sent to affected districts like Murshidabad, Malda to supervise the situation in those areas.
 DVC has released around 70,000-75,000 cusec water yesterday resulting in inundation mostly in delta areas.

 Because of heavy rains in Bihar the Phulahar river has inundated some pockets in Malda, she said.
 One person was rescued at Udaynarayanpur in Howrah district.